particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 {{> cloud-api-photon-claim-usb}}

+### Get device info (customers)

+The [get device info](/reference/device-cloud/api/#get-device-information) is a good way to determine if the claiming succeeded.

+{{> cloud-api-get-device-info}}

+If the claiming succeeded, you should note:

+- The "product_id" should match your Product ID
+- The "owner" should match your customer

+The information will not be updated until the device successfully connects to the cloud (breathing cyan) using the claim code.

+If you get a "The access token provided is invalid" error, the token may have timed out.
+Scroll up to [Create a product bearer token](#create-a-product-bearer-token) to create a new one.

 ### More about customer claiming

 If the device is already online and breathing cyan you can do claim it to a customer account using the API, instead of a claim code.
 This may be helpful is some circumstances and does not require getting the claim code to the device.
 There are a bunch of options, actually: